parisbible/parisbible.github.io/_posts/2023-05-19-PBPCorrect-a-Thon-Besancon2-BesanconMs5.md

 <p>
 <img src="/assets/PBP_MS5_Visuel.png" style="zoom:100%;" />
 <br>
 Fig. 3.
-Genesis transcription wordcloud of the most common abbreviations
+Word cloud of the most common abbreviations in the transcription of Genesis from BM Besançon 5.
+Visualized in Voyant.
   </p>
 <br>
 <br>